-Innovative and Alternative Building Techniques

-Innovative and alternative building techniques such as steel framing, SIP, Integra block, Rastra Block etc, adobe, earth brick, rammed earth, Cast Earth, sand bag, papercrete, Straw Bale and "Earth ship" will be presented along with environmental and aesthetic design considerations.
-These concepts will be integrated with a "Pattern Language" and passive solar design approach for student design projects.
+Innovative & Alternative Building Techniques Innovative and alternative building techniques such as steel framing, SIP, Integra or Rastra block, adobe, earth brick, rammed earth, cast earth, sand bag, papercrete, straw bale and earth ship will be presented along with environmental and aesthetic design considerations.
+These concepts will be integrated with a "pattern language" and passive solar design approach for student design projects.
 Three lecture; one lab.
 May be taken for S/U credit.